Paul Rooney is based in Liverpool and makes music with words, “investigating the intersections of music, myth, memory

 He produces works as record releases and gallery installations.
 A current ongoing project is Owd Scrat Records, a label founded in 2014 by Rooney and other collaborators in which all of the artists are fictional personae with often longstanding and interrelated backstories (or semi-fictional backstories in the case of one of the artists, Rooney himself, who is often implicated within his own fictions).
-A current release, an 18 minute single about a field in West Yorkshire, is by music writer and composer Alain Chamois, who has previously appeared in/collaborated on a number of Paul’s works since Chamois wrote the sleeve notes for a 1997 Rooney EP release.
+A current release, an 18 minute single about a field in West Yorkshire, is by music writer and composer Alain Chamois, who has previously appeared in/collaborated on a number of Paul’s works since Chamois wrote the sleeve notes for a 1997 EP release.